 Any LARC billed to SCDHHS by a pharmacy will be shipped directly to the provider's office for insertion.
-Providers should take extra care to ensure that they bill Medicaid only for reimbursement of the insertion of the device, and not the device itself, when it is obtained and billed through the pharmacy benefit.
+Providers shall bill Medicaid only for reimbursement of the insertion of the device, and not the device itself, when it is obtained and billed through the pharmacy benefit.